montefiore-institute/hypothesis/docs/markdown/hypothesis/workflow/workflow/index.md

 Module hypothesis.workflow.workflow
 ===================================
-Predefined workflows, ready for usage.
+Predefined workflows, ready to use.

 Sub-modules
 -----------